reload/ddsdk2016/README.md

 (see scripts/docker/docker-reset.sh and scripts/docker/docker-site.sh)

 The following are the basic steps that should bring your site up.
-* Ensure docker-sync / dns-gen / dory and any other support-containers are running
+* Ensure dns-gen / dory and any other support-containers are running
+* If using docker for mac, NFS is recommended.
+See steps above.
 * Stop any running instances of the project-containers
 * Run `docker-compose up` from the root of the project
 * Wait for the `db` and `fpm` container to report as healthy (`docker-compose ps`)